Our Ancestors Contributed more than just the Aztec Calendar and Mayan Astrology

 Similar to other ancient civilizations like the Egyptians, the Mayan intricacy of their systems was mindblowing.
 The Mesoamerican civilizations and their architectural structures, religious systems, and other systems set in place were so advanced that researchers today can sometimes still only guess what certain things actually meant or how they functioned.

-Because the ancestral history of modern U.S.-based Latinos is so important, here are five typical traits shared amongst all civilizations in Mesoamerica:
+Because the ancestral history of modern U.S.-based Latinos is so important, here are four typical traits shared amongst all civilizations in Mesoamerica:

 These plant and spiritual-based healing practices continue in many forms to this day.